ewibowo/aws-lab/docs/asa.rst

    :width: 600px
    :alt: Management and Outside subnets

 Create a IGW and attach it to the VPC.
-The IGW will be used as the default route target (next-hop) of the public subnet.
+The IGW will be used as the default route target (next-hop) of the public subnet:

 .. image:: IGW.png
    :width: 600px